RabanserD/rabanserd.github.io/_posts/2018-12-15-How-to-install-Zabbix-4-on-CentOS-7.md

 ### Install Zabbix
 The following command will install Zabbix (Server, Web frontend & agent) including some of its dependencies (MariaDB, httpd, PHP ecc. - basically the LAMP stack)
-You will need to install MariaDB on your own, check out [this blog post]({% post_url 2018-10-12-How-to-install-MariaDB-v10.3-on-CentOS-7 %}) for guidance on that.
+If you want to install MariaDB on your own, check out [this blog post]({% post_url 2018-10-12-How-to-install-MariaDB-v10.3-on-CentOS-7 %}) for guidance on that.
 ```
 [root@centos ~]# yum install zabbix-server-mysql zabbix-web-mysql zabbix-agent
 ```